On Minimal Achievable Quotas in Multiwinner Voting: Computing the Optimal -value

 Given some $\alpha$, the ILP finds a committee $W$ satisfying $\alpha$-JR if one exists.
 The idea of the ILP is as follows.
 The binary variables $x_c$ indicate whether the candidate $c$ is included in the committee, and the binary variables $y_v$ can only be $1$ if voter $v$ is covered by the output committee, i.e., $v$ has an approved candidate $c$ in the committee (this means $x_c = 1$).

 Condition (1) ensures that the committee contains precisely $k$ candidates, and condition (2) guarantees that, if $y_v = 1$, the voter $v$ approves at least one candidate in the committee.
 The last condition ensures that at most $\lceil \alpha \cdot n/k\rceil-1$ voters approving some common candidate $c$ are left uncovered, capturing the $\alpha$-JR requirement.
 The constraint is equivalent to saying that at least $\lvert N_c \rvert- \lceil \alpha \cdot n/k\rceil+1$ voters in $N_c$ are covered.
-Finally, since we are only interested in the feasibility of the constraints, the ILP does not need an objective function.
-A proof of the correctness of the ILP formulation is established in \Cref{sec:omitted_complexity}.
+Note that the ILP does not need an objective function, as we are only interested in feasibility.

 \begin{restatable}{theorem}{ILPcorrectness} The ILP has a solution if and only if there exists a committee that satisfies $\alpha$-JR. \end{restatable}

 Having addressed the case of JR, we now turn our attention to EJR.
 In contrast to JR, verifying or optimizing $\alpha$ for EJR is computationally more demanding.
 In fact, even determining whether a given committee satisfies EJR for $\alpha=1$ is coNP-hard \citep{ABC+16a}.
 This hardness directly extends to determining whether, for a fixed $\alpha$, an $\alpha$-EJR violation exists.